Custom-sized pallets

 Improved weight distribution and safety for difficult items

-Similarly to accommodating the size of a product, sometimes the weight distribution of a product or part makes handling on a standard-size pallet difficult.
+Similarly, accommodating the size of a product is sometimes difficult because the weight distribution of a product or part makes handling on a standard-size pallet difficult.

-Using a bespoke size pallet allows you to manage any difficulties and allows for easier and safer handling by forklift drivers and transport providers.
+Using a bespoke-size pallet allows you to manage any difficulties and enables easier, safer handling by forklift drivers and transport providers.

 Increased space efficiency

-It is not unusual for larger products to fit onto a standard-size pallet but with lots of additional space left (e.g. it only takes up 70 per cent of the available footprint).
-In this scenario, there is 30 per cent empty space for every pallet stored in your warehouse.
+It is not unusual for larger products to fit on a standard-size pallet, leaving much of the available space unused (e.g., it only takes up 70% of the available footprint).
+In this scenario, there is 30% empty space for every pallet stored in your warehouse.

 Bespoke pallets can eliminate this, allowing much more efficient use of space.